EdwardHinkle/Dojo-Status-Manager/README.md

         topic.publish("updateStop", "Message about what's updating");

     }

+You can send multiple messages, and Status Manager will keep track of when it should display and when it should dissapear.
+For an example of this in use, check out the [Multiple Message Example](https://github.com/EdwardHinkle/Dojo-Status-Manager/tree/master/example-multiple-messages)

 You will also need to include some css styles.
 See /css/style.css for example use.